 You already know about the Matrix Method from Literature Review Part A and have completed one.
 Now in Part B, learn to situate your research within the body of existing related scholarship.
 Bring your completed matrix and your ideas for how best to organize and present the research so that it meshes with your own contribution to the field.

 Explore the ways that words and phrases fit together.
 Build simple and complex sentences.
-Make your paragraphs shine.
+Learn how to spot your own mistakes.
+Make your writing flow.

-This four-part summer series welcomes undergraduate and graduate students at all levels of experience to explore the mechanics of English, experiment with how its pieces fit together, and practice proofreading and editing.
+This three-part series welcomes undergraduate and graduate students at all levels of experience to explore the mechanics of English, experiment with how its pieces fit together, and practice proofreading and editing.

 Don’t wait until you’re in the workplace.
 Work at being professional now!
 Being professional is often overlooked or forgotten while in school.
 Discover how to project the right professional image through knowing which mode of address and tone to use.
 Get heard and taken seriously now.